thibaudcolas/koans-playground/docker/README.md

 >
 > **Service**: defines how containers behave in production
 > **Service**: really just “containers in production.”
 A service only runs one image, but it codifies the way that image runs—what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
+>
+> **Compose**: a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+Then, with a single command, you create and start all the services from your configuration.

 ---